 How can you stop debt collectors from calling?

+Debt collectors calling and other inconvenient calls to your cell phone or home phone/landline invade your privacy.
 The most effective and immediate way to stop collection calls entirely is to use the FDCPA’s rule on ceasing communications.
 The FDCPA states if you notify the collector in writing that you either refuse to pay the debt, or that you just want the debt collector to cease further communication with you, the collector must stop communicating with you with respect to the debt.

-How can you stop collection calls at work?
+Can you stop collection calls at work?

 If your employer objects to collectors calling the workplace, either you or your employer must inform collectors of the “no call policy.”
-This can be verbally or in writing (the FDCPA supports verbal notification).
-Once informed, any additional calls to your work place violates the FDCPA and opens the collector up to a lawsuit.
+This can be verbal or in writing (the FDCPA supports verbal notification on this issue).
+Once informed any additional calls to your work place violates the FDCPA and opens the collector up to a lawsuit.

 When are bill collectors not allowed to call?

-Continuously means making a series of telephone calls, one right after the other, and “repeatedly” can mean calling with excessive frequency under the circumstances.
-So if they’ve already called you today they probably shouldn’t be calling again, and their call campaign shouldn’t run for so many days or calls total as to be considered harassing.
+Continuously means making a series of telephone calls one right after the other and “repeatedly” can mean calling with excessive frequency under the circumstances.
+So if they’ve already called you today they probably shouldn’t call again.
+Similarly, a call campaign shouldn’t run for so many days or calls total as to be considered harassing or inconvenient.

-How do you stop creditors from calling?
+How do you stop harassing phone calls from creditors?

 The Telephone Consumer Protection Act is a federal law that makes it illegal for any person or any company to use an auto dialer to contact you without your prior express consent.
 These include debt collection communications from original creditors.
 This law can award you damages of between $500 and $1,500 per call/text against anyone who violates your right to privacy with these annoying robotized messages and texts without “prior express consent.”

 What if debt collectors are calling the wrong person?

+Sometimes collectors call the wrong person: you looking for someone else, or someone else looking for you.
 If you receive calls from collectors looking for someone who lived in the house or apartment before you, had the phone number you have now, or the person’s name is the same or similar to yours, your rights under the FDCPA, TCPA and/or state fair debt laws may be violated.